 Note: This is different from the communication frequency.
 One sensor may only communicate once a day, but the registration frequency may be every 5 minutes for example (this means that data gets into the data source only once a day, but when it arrives there is data for all the day in every 5 minutes time step)

 The priority when displaying in the sensor overview.
-Note that a priority of 0 means that the sensor will not be included in the Sensor Overview
+Note that a priority of 0 means that the sensor will not be included or shown in the Sensor Overview, Sensor Status and Home Dashboard.

 Pattern group assigned to the sensor.
 Pattern groups can be created the the Administration > Settings > Pattern.
 If Pattern None is selected, then no patterns will be computed and displayed in the sensor graph.
 Patterns are displayed in the sensors graphs as grey bands.